 When California’s snowpack assessment showed that the state’s snowpack levels were 6 percent of normal—the lowest ever recorded—it spurred Gov. Brown’s administration to order the first-ever mandatory water restrictions.
 California’s snowpack levels might be the lowest, but the Golden State is not the only one setting records.
 A new report from the U.S. Department of Agriculture (USDA) finds that nine states reported record low snowpack.
 The report states:

 The largest snowpack deficits are in record territory for many basins, especially in the Cascades and Sierra Nevada where single-digit percent of normal conditions prevail.
-Very low snowpacks are reported in most of Washington, all of Oregon, Nevada, California, parts of, much of Idaho, parts of New Mexico, three basins in Wyoming, one basin in Montana and most of Utah.
+Very low snowpacks are reported in most of Washington, all of Oregon, Nevada, California, parts of Arizona, much of Idaho, parts of New Mexico, three basins in Wyoming, one basin in Montana and most of Utah.

 Only high elevation areas in the Rocky Mountains and Interior Alaska had normal or close to normal snowpack levels.
 “The only holdouts are higher elevations in the Rockies,” said Garen.
 “Look at the map and you’ll see that almost everywhere else is red.”
 Red indicates less than half of the normal snowpack remains.
 Dark red indicates snowpack levels are less than 25 percent of normal.